MrOctopus/nl_mcm/README.md

 | Dependency     | Make nl_mcm a download requirement, and link users to the [Nexus]() page |
 | Redistribution | Redistribute the nl_mcm .pex files along with your mod                   |

+## Licenses
+All files in this repository are released under the [MIT License](LICENSE.md) with the following exceptions:
+* If you are planning on releasing a nl_mcm mod through redistributing the .pex files, I only require you to include my name as well as link to this repository in your credits.